Celcuity (NASDAQ:CELC) Lowered to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of Celcuity (NASDAQ:CELC) from a buy rating to a hold rating in a research report report published on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Celcuity (NASDAQ:CELC) from a buy rating to a hold rating in a research note released on Wednesday morning, Zacks.com reports.

 According to Zacks, “Celcuity Inc. is a cellular analysis company.
 It engaged in discovering new cancer sub-types and commercializing diagnostic tests designed to significantly improve the clinical outcomes of cancer patients treated with targeted therapies.
 The company’s proprietary CELx diagnostic platform uses a patient’s living tumor cells to identify the specific abnormal cellular activity driving a patient’s cancer and the targeted therapy.
 Celcuity Inc. is based in Minneapolis, United States. “

-A number of other research analysts have also recently issued reports on the stock.
-Craig Hallum lifted their target price on shares of Celcuity from $19.00 to $24.00 and gave the company a buy rating in a research note on Wednesday, February 17th.
-HC Wainwright lifted their target price on shares of Celcuity from $19.00 to $30.00 and gave the company a buy rating in a research note on Monday, April 12th.
+CELC has been the topic of a number of other research reports.
+HC Wainwright upped their target price on shares of Celcuity from $19.00 to $30.00 and gave the company a buy rating in a research report on Monday, April 12th.
+Craig Hallum upped their target price on shares of Celcuity from $19.00 to $24.00 and gave the company a buy rating in a research report on Wednesday, February 17th.

-Celcuity (NASDAQ:CELC) last posted its earnings results on Monday, February 15th.
-The company reported ($0.21) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.23) by $0.02.
-Research analysts predict that Celcuity will post -0.91 EPS for the current fiscal year.
+Celcuity (NASDAQ:CELC) last announced its quarterly earnings results on Monday, February 15th.
+The company reported ($0.21) earnings per share for the quarter, beating the consensus estimate of ($0.23) by $0.02.
+On average, analysts expect that Celcuity will post -0.91 EPS for the current fiscal year.

-A number of hedge funds have recently bought and sold shares of the stock.
-Accredited Investors Inc. raised its position in Celcuity by 1.7% in the 1st quarter.
-Accredited Investors Inc. now owns 29,615 shares of the company’s stock worth $425,000 after purchasing an additional 500 shares during the last quarter.
-BlackRock Inc. raised its position in Celcuity by 2.8% in the 4th quarter.
-BlackRock Inc. now owns 55,168 shares of the company’s stock worth $505,000 after purchasing an additional 1,477 shares during the last quarter.
-Finally, Morgan Stanley raised its position in Celcuity by 25.3% in the 3rd quarter.
-Morgan Stanley now owns 8,290 shares of the company’s stock worth $48,000 after purchasing an additional 1,676 shares during the last quarter.
-Hedge funds and other institutional investors own 18.56% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+BlackRock Inc. lifted its position in shares of Celcuity by 2.8% during the fourth quarter.
+BlackRock Inc. now owns 55,168 shares of the company’s stock worth $505,000 after purchasing an additional 1,477 shares in the last quarter.
+Accredited Investors Inc. increased its stake in shares of Celcuity by 1.7% during the first quarter.
+Accredited Investors Inc. now owns 29,615 shares of the company’s stock worth $425,000 after buying an additional 500 shares during the period.
+Finally, Morgan Stanley increased its stake in shares of Celcuity by 25.3% during the third quarter.
+Morgan Stanley now owns 8,290 shares of the company’s stock worth $48,000 after buying an additional 1,676 shares during the period.
+18.56% of the stock is currently owned by institutional investors and hedge funds.

 About Celcuity